djangocon/2023.djangocon.eu/_pages/speaking.md

 Receipts for travel expenses will be required.
 If $500 will not cover your expenses, we encourage you to apply for an <a href= "{{site.opportunity_grant_application}}">opportunity grant</a>, but we cannot guarantee it will be awarded to you.

-Opportunity grant applications close at the end of the day on May 31st, 2022 [AoE](https://time.is/compare/0000_31_May_2022_in_Anywhere_on_Earth).
-We will send decision notifications by June 24th, 2022.
+Opportunity grant applications close at the end of the day on June 10, 2022 [AoE](https://time.is/compare/0000_10_June_2022_in_Anywhere_on_Earth).
+We will send decision notifications by July 8, 2022.